LEEClab/ATLANTIC-limits/README.md

 + __Integrative limit__: corresponds to the union of the four limits above
 + __Consensual_limit__: corresponds to the intersection of the four limits above

-The repository presents the _shapefiles_ of all limits, in geographical projection (lat-lon) and Datum WGS-84 as well as in Albers projection and Datum SAD69.
+The repository presents the _shapefiles_ of all limits, in geographical projection (lat-long) and Datum WGS-84 as well as in Albers projection and Datum SAD69.
 Furthermore, the repository presents the references that defined each of the limits, and a script in R to analyze the area and the overlap of the limits.

 # Citação/Citation

 Muylaert, R.L.; Vancine, M.H.; Bernardo, R.; Oshima, J.E.F.; Sobral-Souza, T.; Tonetti, V.R.; Niebuhr, B.B.S.; Ribeiro, M.C.
-Uma nota sobre os limites territoriais da Mata Atlântica.
-Submetido para _Oecologia Australis_.
+Uma nota sobre os limites territoriais da Mata Atlântica. _Oecologia Australis_ 22: 3.
+DOI: 10.4257/oeco.2018.2203.09

 Muylaert, R.L .; Vancine, M.H .; Bernardo, R .; Oshima, J.E.F .; Sobral-Souza, T .; Tonetti, V.R .; Niebuhr, B.B.S.; Ribeiro, M.C.
-A note on the territorial limits of the Atlantic Forest.
-Submitted to _Oecologia Australis_.
+A note on the territorial limits of the Atlantic Forest.  _Oecologia Australis_ 22: 3.
+DOI: 10.4257/oeco.2018.2203.09

 # Contato/Contact